rjoleary/cs444-joos-compiler/docs/report2.md

 checking is done by implementing the `Analysis` typeclass on our AST.
 The reason we created this typeclass is to enable us to easily traverse expressions and statements in our AST.
-Statements and expressions are different from the rest of the program because they undergo heavy processing, and they don't look like a typical Haskell tree.
+Statements and expressions are different from the rest of the program because they undergo heavy processing, and they do not look like a typical Haskell tree.

 The different forms statements and expressions can take are in